microCOVID/microCOVID/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Is this a regression?**
+Was this feature working properly before?
+If so, when was the last time it worked the way you expected?

 **Additional context / screenshots**
 Add any other context about the problem here, including any screenshots.